Florida Opportunity Hub

 The Central Florida Tourism Oversight District has an RFP listed for comprehensive security services and visitor/personnel protection.

-Why it matters: Large tourism-area security contracts can create staffing, subcontracting, equipment, access-control, and operations-management opportunities.
+Large tourism-area security contracts can create staffing, subcontracting, equipment, access-control, and operations-management opportunities.

 tourismsecuritystaffingRFP

-development activityOrlando, Orange County
+development activityOrlando, Orange Countyreviewed

 Orlando airport taxiway rehabilitation signals aviation construction demand